-A: Applications will be assessed against the criteria outlined in the TMINO guidelines and against the Northern Ontario Development Program general Terms and Conditions.
+A: Applications will be assessed against the criteria outlined in the TMINO guidelines and against the Regional Economic Growth through Innovation general Terms and Conditions.
 Applicants cannot presume that financial support will be provided toward their project until written approval is obtained through a signed contribution agreement.

 Q: What is the project application process?